farseerfc/pacvis/README.md

 - [x] ~~we do not track optdepends now~~ we draw optdepends on the graph but not consider them during topology_sort
 - [x] ~~we need to estimate removable size (by `pacman -Rcs`)~~ done
-- [x] more information from pacman can be intergrated
+- [x] more information from pacman can be integrated
 - [x] search by package name
 - [ ] show only part of the packages (like `pactree`) instead of filtering by levels
 - [x] ~~be visually attractive!~~ applied getmdl theme